Trivivium/devops-2k20/report/REPORT.md

 has a conflict of interests) made us comfortable that it would fit into the setup we had planned.
-Primarily, Prometheus being designed to monitor metrics over time, whereas some of the alternatives (e.g., [InfluxDB][mon-3]) is more focused towards event logging, or has a less feature complete query languages.
+Primarily, Prometheus being designed to monitor metrics over time, whereas some of the alternatives (e.g., [InfluxDB][mon-3]) is more focused towards event logging, or has less feature complete query languages.

 Another aspect, which motivated this decision, was good community support along with first-class support for [.NET based integration][mon-4] from Prometheus